 - Fully charge the battery one more time.
 Don’t turn on the device or disrupt charging.

 In case you have any questions or suggestions concerning battery calibration, make sure to tell us in the comments section below.
 We look forward to hearing from you both here and on Twitter or Facebook.
+Thank you for reading and have a nice day.

 Editor’s note: This article was originally published in November 2019.
 We made sure to revamp it for freshness and accuracy.